-- Indigenous focused services currently funded under the Budget Based Funding Program have repeatedly said the child based funding arrangements will not work for their communities.
-The intention to transition Indigenous services out of the Disadvantaged Communities Program to child based funding arrangements will not work. - The suggestion that provision of once-off grants to service providers under the Inclusion Support Program could substitute for the support and guidance provided by Inclusion Support Facilitators employed by Inclusion Support Agencies is concerning.
-Services need ongoing support and assistance to include children with additional needs namely children with disabilities, indigenous, CALD and remote and isolated into mainstream services.
+Indigenous focused services currently funded under the Budget Based Funding Program have repeatedly said the child based funding arrangements will not work for their communities.
+The intention to transition Indigenous services out of the Disadvantaged Communities Program to child based funding arrangements will not work.

+The suggestion that provision of once-off grants to service providers under the Inclusion Support Program could substitute for the support and guidance provided by Inclusion Support Facilitators employed by Inclusion Support Agencies is concerning.
+Services need ongoing support and assistance to include children with additional needs into mainstream services.